ZeeOgre/LoadOrderManager/ZO.LOM.App/docs/README.md

 ## Configure the config.yaml
 The `config.yaml` distributed with the application will need to be updated with your actual folder paths.
 The example is set up to support a **DEV**, **TEST** and **RELEASE** folder structure – you can name them whatever you want, but at a minimum your repository folder must contain a <source> folder, with your mods, each in their own folder.
 The Mod Name will be derived from this directory name.

-The stage names **BACKUP**, **NEXUS** and **DEPLOYED** are reserved, as they’re used internally.
+The stage names **BACKUP**, **NEXUS** and **DEPLOYED** are reserved, as they’re used longernally.

 The file is well documented with comments for each line
 ```
 repoFolder: <<Your folder where you’re going to store your mods>> ## This is the folder where you're storing your in-development mods'
-useGit: true ## If you're using GitHub, set this to true, today this only enables the button in the main interface, future versions may include git integration to push/pull the repo'
+useGit: true ## If you're using GitHub, set this to true, today this only enables the button in the main longerface, future versions may include git longegration to push/pull the repo'
 gitHubRepo: <<GITHUB REPO>> ## If you're using GitHub, this is the URL to your repository if useGit is true then this is required'
 useModManager: true ## If you're using a mod manager, set this to true'
 modStagingFolder:<<MOD STAGING FOLDER>> #if you're using a mod manager, this is the folder where your mod manager is looking for mods, if useModManager is true then this is required'